 If you read French or have a URL translation tool, check out this Marie Claire article on the bag's history.

 My second addiction is pouches!
 This may not be a travel essential for you but it is for me!
 (Probably also why Mr. Misadventures and I were early adopters of packing cubes!)
-I use different pouches to separate like items and keep my larger bags organized.
+I use different pouches to separate similar items and keep my larger bags organized.
 I hate hunting for small items.

 I have a pouch with “first aid” items like lip balm, medicine, and bandaids.
 A pouch with hand wipes, and cleaning wipes.
 One with stationary: a pen, business cards, etc. Gum and mints.
 I could go on!